sdavidliu/ROLCC-Youth/README.md

 - Displays date, time, location, and description from Database

 ### Cell Groups
-- 'UICollectionView' of each cell group
+- CollectionView of each cell group
 - Includes group picture, meeting time, contact information, and short description
 - Swipe or click to view more details

 ### Videos
-- 'UITableView' of latest videos
+- TableView of latest videos
 - Grabs data from Youtube and links each video to Youtube app or webpage

 ### Podcasts (NEW)
-- 'UITableView' of a couple of Sunday Worship & Sermons
+- TableView of a couple of Sunday Worship & Sermons
 - Listen on the go wherever you are

 ### Contact